 Although IC Markets offer a few customer services features Pepperstone does not.
 Most of these features will only be useful for a small portion of clients.
 Traders generally will not need customer support outside business hours for example.

 Pepperstone award-winning record is very impressive and we like the fact the customer service team are all experienced traders.
-For this reason we award customer service category to Pepperstone.
+For this reason, we award the customer service category to Pepperstone.

 The minimum deposit of Pepperstone is $200.

-If a client wishes to receive a withdrawal of funds on the same day then a request must be submitted prior to 12:00 Australian Eastern State Time.
+If a client wishes to receive a withdrawal of funds on the same day then a request must be submitted before midday Australian Eastern State Time.
 If a withdrawal request is submitted later than this time then funding will be deposited into clients the next business day.
 Paypal/Neteller/Skrill withdrawals must be in the same account from where they were deposited initially.
 These withdrawals have no cost.

 The minimum deposit of IC Markets is $200.